Government City College, Hyderabad: Architecture

 Government City College was established in 1919 during the rule of the Nizam, Osman Ali Khan, Asaf Jah VII of erstwhile Hyderabad State.
-The campus is spread over 16 acres and the building is constructed on the banks of Musi River in the Indo-Saracenic style facing the open ground (now Quli Qutub Shah Stadium) and the Telangana High Court is adjacent to the college.
-The College building has been declared as a Heritage Monument by the Government of Telangana, It has been a pan-India film shooting hub.
+The campus is spread over 16 acres and the building is constructed on the banks of Musi River in the Indo-Saracenic style facing the open ground (now Quli Qutub Shah Stadium); the Telangana High Court is adjacent to the college.
+The college building has been declared a Heritage Monument by the Government of Telangana.
+It has been a pan-India film shooting hub.